 My reference here might be thought crude and insulting, but while there are surely many very clever people involved in the Big Pharma Phiasco, scientists, directors, politicians, et al., there appear to be few, if any, who might be thought of as wise.
 Under the circumstances, the clever be damned.

 Now, it seems settled that the research that led to COVID-19 was bioweapon-oriented.
 But that does not prove it was released (also a near-certainty) intentionally as a bioweapon.
 That may have happened a little later, as a side-line of the big-money project when Big Pharma chatted with the Pentagon, and it was thought a cool idea to infect some Iranian leaders.
 Primarily, COVID was released so that Fauci, NIAID & Big Pharma could then demand an EUA and get eventual patents on all such mRNA treatments.
-But for COVID these people had research indicating they knew the spike protein that was injected did not remain localized but spread to many organs in the body.
+But for COVID these people had research indicating they knew the spike protein that was generated by the injection did not remain localized but spread to many organs in the body.
 What if that should cause "spike protein disease"?
 It was probably thought that the problem would be minor, and if enough pressure and propaganda be applied, success in "vaccinating the world" could still be achieved, and collateral damage ignored.
 Unfortunately the spike protein complication resulted in a great many deaths and serious injuries, far, far outnumbering such negative outcomes which in previous incidences of introduction of vaccines, were sufficient to immediately force a withdrawal of the product from further testing.

 But the push for world vaccination continues, with such force that one begins, or rather continues to wonder why.
 Some see a conspiracy to reduce world population.
 I'd need at least some extensive whistleblower hard data before I'd credit the long list of perpetrators as being that competent, to have planned this thing from the get-go.
 So far I have to see the whole thing as a Colossal Con Job for Big Bucks turned into a Colossal SNAFU for which the perps are trying very hard to cover their dorsal protuberances.
 The whole affair is typical of very clever but very unwise participants.
 Indeed, as a sequel to The Sting, it has been a rip-roaring success, one that you should be embarrassed for having fallen for.
 As a plan to reduce population, that's strictly sci-fi.
 If that's the case, the SNAFU is even bigger since the populations dying off most successfully seem to be we Westerners.
 But Indians, Mexicans, S. Americans... citizens of nations and regions taking the Ivermectin/HCQ route?
 Apparently they would be the preponderant survivors.